 Professional industrial designers (product designers) work at the intersection of art, business, and technology to provide innovative vision for companies, services, and individuals.
 Using research and experience as catalysts, designers translate our psychological, social desires and aspirations into improved products and systems for better enjoyment of our world.

-As a graduate you will have opportunities to create for mass and private markets.
-Areas of possibility include, consumer products, education, toy, sports and medical equipment, foot ware, house wares, furniture, and exhibit design.
-Many graduates begin their careers immediately, designing either as a consultant, or as an in-house designer for some of the nations leading brands.
-As they continue to grow, graduates often end up in leadership roles within their respective companies, making top-level decisions as a design director, or creative manager.
+As a graduate, you will have opportunities to create products for all levels of production.
+Areas of possibility include consumer electronics, education, toys, sports, medical equipment, footwear, housewares, furniture, and exhibit design.
+Many graduates begin their careers immediately, designing either as a consultant, or as an in-house designer for some of the nation’s leading brands.
+As they continue to grow professionally, graduates often end up in leadership roles within their respective companies, making top-level decisions as a design director or creative manager.

 Much of your educational experience will consist of experiential project-based studios, as well as courses in drawing, model making, manufacturing technologies (such as computer-aided design and rapid prototyping), user research, and design history.
 Classroom and studio experiences are complemented by two required cooperative work experiences.
 The co-op experience reinforces curricular goals and accelerates an understanding of professional practice.

 Wentworth’s Industrial Design program leads to a Bachelor of Science degree in Industrial Design.
 It is a four-year program, fully accredited by the National Association of Schools of Art and Design (NASAD).

 Industrial designers are artists, makers, creative problem solvers, and anyone who wants to make the world a better place.
 By understanding how people interact with the physical world, we create products, services, and solutions to improve peoples lives every day.
 Imagine an education where art and technology come together—a world where people are wearing shoes, riding bikes, playing with toys, and interacting with the digital devices you designed.